Support for Communities Affected by COVID-19

 In Japan, CapitaLand has donated 15,000 surgical masks to support vulnerable communities affected by COVID-19.
 Our lodging arm, The Ascott Limited, contributed 9,000 masks to 11 infant care centres in Tokyo while CapitaLand’s retail operations have donated 3,000 masks to an orphanage near Vivit Minami-Funabashi Mall and 3,000 masks to the Sumida ward office where Olinas Mall is located, to help those in need in the community.

-In April 2020, CapitaLand Hope Foundation pledged a total of US$200,000 through Ascott’s #StayHomeWithAscott campaign to Save the Children’s food security and assistance programmes.
-This contribution will go towards supporting about 12,000 underprivileged children impacted by COVID-19 pandemic globally.
+In April 2020, CapitaLand Hope Foundation donated US$200,000 through Ascott’s #StayHomeWithAscott campaign to Save the Children’s food security and assistance programmes.
+This contribution went towards supporting about 13,000 underprivileged children impacted by COVID-19 pandemic globally.

 The #StayHomeWithAscott campaign aims to rally the global community to curb the spread of COVID-19 by staying home.
 From 20 April to 31 May, the global community shared photos or videos of their culinary adventures or creations in their home kitchens through Instagram.
 With every Instagram post shared with the hashtag #StayHomeWithAscott, CapitaLand Hope Foundation donated US$10 to Save the Children, which goes towards providing food for a child over 20 days.